 crispin odey - deputy chairman

 An Old Harrovian and former Harrow parent, Mr Odey (Druries 1972¹) is the founder of Odey Asset Management, which he established in 1991.
-He also heads Odey European Inc..
-Prior to founding his eponymous firm, Mr Odey managed the Baring European Growth Trust and Continental European Pension Funds at Barings Asset Management and Framlington Fund Managers.
-He was appointed Deputy Chairman of Governors in September 2015 and is Chairman of the Investments Committee.
+Prior to founding Odey, Crispin managed the Baring European Growth Trust and Continental European Pension Funds at Barings Asset Management and Framlington Fund Managers.
+Crispin was appointed Deputy Chairman of Governors in September 2015 and is Chairman of the Investments Committee.

 matthew fosh, MSI

-An Old Harrovian and former Harrow parent, Mr Fosh (The Head Master’s 1971²) has been the Group Chief Executive of Novae Group plc since joining in November 2002 and serves as a member of the Council of Lloyd’s.
-He was previously a fund manager before co-founding his own company, Seagray Fosh Futures Limited in 1989, and was also an England Under-19 rugby and cricket international.
-Mr Fosh is Chairman of the Harrow Development Trust.
+An Old Harrovian and former Harrow parent, Matthew Fosh (The Head Master’s 1971²) has been the Group Chief Executive of Novae Group plc since joining in November 2002 and serves as a member of the Council of Lloyd’s.
+Matthew was previously a fund manager before co-founding his own company, Seagray Fosh Futures Limited in 1989.
+He was also an England Under-19 rugby and cricket international.
+Matthew is Chairman of the Harrow Development Trust.

 Professor Graham Furniss, FBA OBE

 Professor Furniss is former Pro-Director for Research and Enterprise at the School of Oriental and African Studies, University of London.
 He writes on African oral and written literatures, specialises in the Hausa language of West Africa and is Deputy Chair of the Commonwealth Scholarship Commission as well as a past President of the African Studies Association of the UK.
 Professor Furniss chairs the British Academy’s Africa Panel and is a Trustee of the Britain-Nigeria Educational Trust.
 He has written five books and regularly contributes chapters to others, alongside published articles.
 Professor Furniss is the Masters’ Representative Governor.